Choosing to wear a sheer dress is a bold fashion statement, and what to wear under a sheer dress is a big question!

 They still show off skin, but provide a nice balance.
 Choose a pair that fits you very well, and then select a matching bra.

 Again, black is a popular option, but nude can work well too in some cases.
-These black panties would go well with this black bra, for example, but you can wear any matching undergarments you choose to.

 Some people prefer to opt for black hipsters instead, feeling more comfortable in these than the “granny underwear.”

 However, the full briefs have the advantage of creating a smooth line with your stomach.
 They may look better under a sheer dress.